 Real Estate Brooklyn supertall tower approved by NYC’s Landmarks Preservation Commission A rendering of 9 Dekalb.
 A proposed plan is to build the tower at 9 Dekalb Ave., where the Brooklyn Dime Savings Bank sits.
 It would also be next door to the famous Junior's Restaurant.
-Photo Credit: SHoP Architects By Ivan Pereira and Lauren Cook firstname.lastname@example.org, email@example.com @IvanPer4 Updated April 20, 2016 3:38 PM Print Share fbShare Tweet Email A proposed 1,066 foot tower in Downtown Brooklyn took one step closer to reality on Tuesday, after the city’s Landmarks Preservation Commission approved plans that would alter the landmarked Dime Savings Bank.
+Photo Credit: SHoP Architects By Ivan Pereira and Lauren Cook email@example.com, firstname.lastname@example.org @IvanPer4 Updated April 20, 2016 3:38 PM Print Share fbShare Tweet Email A proposed 1,066 foot tower in Downtown Brooklyn took one step closer to reality on Tuesday, after the city’s Landmarks Preservation Commission approved plans that would alter the landmarked Dime Savings Bank.
 JDS Development Group and Chetrit Group needed the appoval to proceed as planned in the construction of the 73-story residential structure at 9 Dekalb Ave.
 A spokeswoman for the LPC reiterated that the agency doesn’t have the authority to approve the entire project.
 Construction is slated to begin this year.
-By Ivan Pereira and Lauren Cook firstname.lastname@example.org, email@example.com @IvanPer4 Ivan has been a staff reporter with amNewYork since May 2012 and covers breaking news, politics and enterprise stories.
-Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+By Ivan Pereira and Lauren Cook email@example.com, firstname.lastname@example.org @IvanPer4 Ivan has been a staff reporter with amNewYork since May 2012 and covers breaking news, politics and enterprise stories.
+Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.